-The installer will automate (almost!) the entire process is installing ZendTo on to a blank server installation.
+The installer will automate (almost!) the entire process of installing ZendTo on to a blank minimal server installation.

-It talks to you along the way, asks if you want to do each of the 8 steps, and asks you to confirm the odd question or two.
+It talks to you along the way, asks if you want to do each of the 7 steps, and asks you to confirm settings it finds.
 It pauses quite a bit so you can see what it's doing, giving you the chance to stop it temporarily (Ctrl-S) to read what it's done before you continue (Ctrl-Q), or stop it completely (Ctrl-C).
 If you stop it completely, you can just run it again to continue where you left off.

 The parts are: